siberio2000/frontend-interview-task/README.md

 We also ask that you update the readme with answers to the following questions

 1. Given more time, what other changes you would have liked to make?

+**Answer**
+1. I would implement a function how to calculate sincePurchasePercentage / number of years since purchase (line 42) instead of hardcoding 5
+2. I would split theme/index.js for separate folders for each case (eg. folder for typography, folder for colors etc.)

 2. What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.

+**Answer**
+1. 'Edit account' button could be a bit shorter - it is way to long (mobile is good to me)
+2. 'Property details' text needs to be standing out from general text (eg. bolder, possibly with all capitalized letters).
+This applies to other sections with the title names (eg. Estimated value etc.)
+3. Contents needs to have more padding from main edges
+4. Its good to implement bradcrumb for each directory for better UX
+5. Its would be nice to have both normal header and footer
+6. Each data on the page needs to have either question mark or tooltip with explanation of the information provided.
+7. The background for the main box could be a bit different to white (eg. slightly grey)
+8. Brown menu on mobile dissapears, which means it is required to implement it

 On completion, email a link to your repository to your contact at Moneyhub, and ensure it is publicly accessible.